career-match/career-match.github.io/index.md

 ## Overview

 Career Match provides a new way for connecting companies with a matching system.
 Students can select their skills to match with companies or browse companies with zip-code to find out geographic preference.
-The recruiter also can explore students' profiles with the interest and skills that the company is looking for.
+The recruiter also can explore students’ profiles with the interest and skills that the company is looking for.
 The site can match students to employers and vice-versa.

+Students who visit the site can create a profile with their interests (skills), preferred geographic location by zip-code, and link to their professional portfolio page.
+Admins can monitor the site for inappropriate content, and create new categories for the students and recruiters.
+New user goes to landing page, logs in, gets home page, sets up profile.
+Admin goes to landing page, logs in, gets home page, edits site.
+User goes to landing page, logs in, finds companies with compatible interests, contacts them.
+Recruiter goes to landing page, logs in, add company to Career Match, explore student’s profile.

 ## Approach
 Instead of sending out announcements each year, a company can create a page in the site that lists: